i3li/dotsandboxes/README.md

 ## TODO
 ### Enhancements
 - [ ] Add more details in the design section of the README.md file
+- [ ] Avoid nested promises for better code clarity and readability.
+See this [article](https://medium.com/@pyrolistical/how-to-get-out-of-promise-hell-8c20e0ab0513)

 ### New Features
 - [ ] Implement the remaning commands (claimTimeout, quit)